 For the 2019/20 season our interns in Canada can expect to earn $13.85 per hour.

-Hidden Valley and other government owned ski hills pay a higher minimum wage with level 1 employees earning approximately $22 per hour.
+Government owned ski hills pay a higher minimum wage with level 1 employees earning up to $22 per hour.

 For the 2019 season our interns in Queenstown will be paid according to the lesson type.
 Level 1 instructors can expect to earn NZ$18-20 per hour and Level 2 instructors can expect to earn NZ$20-25